BudgetAirpods/InsanityRemastered/README.md

 This is a client-sided mod as it would be odd if other players could see your hallucinations.

-**This mod is far from being done.
-This is only the first version.
-I have much more planned for this mod.**

 ## Additions / Changes:

 **Increased insanity cap to 200 instead of 50.**